-We’re not going to lie, we’re not the biggest fans of trunk mount racks – something about all those straps and hooks to the car that just feels weird – but we’re very willing to admit that that’s a personal preference and there are some very well-designed and easy to use trunk mount bike racks for your SUV in the market.
+We’re not going to lie, we’re not the biggest fans of trunk-mount racks – something about all those straps and hooks to the car that just feels weird – but we’re very willing to admit that that’s a personal preference and there are some very well-designed and easy to use trunk mount bike racks for SUVs on the market.
 We suggest you look at the Allen Sports Premier 2-Bike Trunk Rack.

-While you do find 4 bike trunk mounts on the market the sheer nature of this mount actually dictates that most trunk mount systems are designed to carry 2 bikes or less, and that makes sense.
-4 Bikes on a single rack present quite a weight and we suggest you look at a hitch mount system if you need to carry more bikes.
+While you do find four bike trunk mounts on the market the sheer nature of this mount actually dictates that most trunk-mount systems are designed to carry two bikes or less, and that makes sense.
+Four Bikes on a single rack present quite a weight and we suggest you look at a hitch mount system if you need to carry more bikes.

-Allen Sports Premier 2-Bike Trunk Rack fits most all sedans, hatchbacks, minivans and SUV’s.
-They come with Allen’s patented quick snap set-up system which makes it easy to do your in initial fitting and getting the rack onto the vehicle.
+Allen Sports Premier 2-Bike Trunk Rack fits almost all sedans, hatchbacks, minivans, and SUVs.
+They come with Allen’s patented quick snap set-up system, which makes it easy to do your initial fitting and get the rack onto the vehicle.
 On this rack, the arms are 12 inches long and can accommodate 2 bikes at a combined 70 lbs.